1. Home>

 What Irish Employers Should Know About Occupational Pensions

-Earlier this year, The Oireachtas Social Protection Committee recommended changes to the pension age in Ireland.
+In 2023, The Oireachtas Social Protection Committee recommended changes to the pension age in Ireland.
 The Committee’s recommendation was that the “cut-off age of 70 be replaced with 75 and that the enhanced pension would keep increasing until the individual starts drawing down their pension or reaches 75, in light of the fact that life expectancy has increased from 65 to 82 years old.”

 What Age is Pension Age in Ireland?